The Shelter's goal is to attract responsible pet owners who will provide adopted animals a permanent, loving home.

 The Lewis County Shelter always welcomes persons with at least one hour a month to donate to helping animals in need of new homes.
-You must be at least 14 years of age to apply to be a volunteer.
+You must be at least 16 years of age to apply to be a volunteer.
 A Volunteer Orientation class is offered twice a month at the Shelter that a new volunteer must complete prior to volunteering.
 Volunteer handbook.
 Application.

-Nuisance animal complaints are handled by the Lewis County Sherriff’s Office it the owner of the animal is known.
+Nuisance animal complaints are handled by the Lewis County Sheriff’s Office if the owner of the animal is known.

 Animal abuse, neglect, and/or cruelty are handled by the Lewis County Sheriff’s Office.
 Call (360) 748-9286 Monday through Friday, 8am – 5pm or Central Dispatch at (360) 740-1105.
 In an emergency call 9-1-1.

 Interested in learning about common household hazards for pets, food safety, pet-proofing, natural disaster preparation for pet owners and many other informative items?
 Visit this pet safety link to help you make better decisions with guides written by industry experts.

 Pet owners should be aware of the "Pet Overpopulation" problems faced by most all areas of the country.
 It should be noted that there is financial assistance available for those who qualify.
 The numbers to call are: